MadLadSquad/MadLadSquadSite/desktop.md

 1. Applications are, in most cases, built as self-sustained atoms that don't necessarily depend on any other UDE application
 1. Documentation of features is our top priority when developing any feature.
 The moment it is pushed to a repository it should be fully documented
-1. For formats such as foreign themes, we build multidirectional adapters and conversion tools
+1. For formats such as foreign themes, we build multidimensional adapters and conversion tools
 1. All our libraries provide a C and C++ API.
 The C API can be used to create bindings to any programming language
 1. We utilise compile flags to enable and disable features.
 This applies to our toolkit when compiling an application statically or to a number of our applications, where some additional features can be disabled through compile flags

 ## Cross-desktop compatibility
-We achieve cross-desktop compatiliby in the following ways:
+We achieve cross-desktop compatibility in the following ways:

 1. By not assuming a specific desktop convention and acting more like a DE framework
-1. By following any standardisation effords by the [freedesktop group](https://freedesktop.org)
+1. By following any standardisation efforts by the [freedesktop group](https://freedesktop.org)
 1. By building adapter utilities and libraries to convert between incompatible formats
 1. By collaborating with other desktops to improve compatibility

 ## Development
 Our approach to development is fully community centered.
 We run on a 2 tier developer system:

-1. Staff - Has additional administrative and moderative rights such as the ability to review pull requests
+1. Staff - Has additional administrative and moderator rights such as the ability to review pull requests
 1. Developer - Any other user that contributes to our projects

 However, apart from this, we're all users of the software.
-Some of us may be developers of the software, but we shall never loose touch with the simple fact that we're all users of the software.
+Some of us may be developers of the software, but we shall never lose touch with the simple fact that we're all users of the software.
 As users, we shall be focused on our shared experience and shall make it easier for any user even non-technical ones and the subset of beginner non-technical users.

 ## A great multilingual experience